wangchustcad/hierarchicalStructuralAnalysis/README.md

 ## How to run

-1. Load the project directory in Python environment.
+1. Load the script files in Python 2.7 environment.
-2. run dae_analysis.py or nla_analysis.py to analyze the singularity of example model.
+2. run dae_analysis.py or nla_analysis.py to analyze singularity of example models.

 ## Contact/Talk to me